Aarhus University Seal

 The public defence should take place within three months of submission of the dissertation.
 It consists of a lecture by the PhD student followed by an examination by the assessment committee.
 The lecture normally takes 45 minutes and should cover subjects dealt with in the dissertation.
 If the assessment committee recommends a title for the lecture other than the title of the dissertation, the PhD student and the Graduate School of Health are informed.
 The subsequent examination must comprise an in-depth discussion and critical analysis of selected parts of the dissertation and the lecture.
 The examination is expected to take at least 1 hour, but is often longer.
 The audience subsequently has an opportunity to ask the PhD student questions.

-Following the examination the assessment committee convenes in a separate room in order to discuss and evaluate the defence and sign the recommendation that the PhD degree should be awarded.Within a week of the defence the chairman of the committee sends a signed assessment of the public defence to the Graduate School of Health based on the discussion with the other members of the committee and using a specific form
+Following the examination the assessment committee convenes in a separate room in order to discuss and evaluate the defence and sign the recommendation that the PhD degree should be awarded.Within a week of the defence, the chair of the committee sends a signed assessment of the public defence to the Graduate School of Health based on the discussion with the other members of the committee and using a specific form

 If the recommendation is that the PhD degree should not be awarded, a letter stating the reasons and signed by all members of the assessment committee should be sent to the Graduate School of Health as soon as possible.